tarantool/doc/doc/contributing/contributing.rst

 * **The easiest one** is to leave your comment on the web documentation page.
-  To use the built-in feedback form, select the text that you want to comment on, press :kbd:`Ctrl+Enter`, type your comment in the pop-up window and click :guilable:`Submit`.
+  To use the built-in feedback form, select the text that you want to comment on, press :kbd:`Ctrl+Enter`, type your comment in the pop-up window, and click :guilable:`Submit`.
   `You can point out an error,
   provide feedback on the current article, or suggest changes.